fisodd/www-fisodd-com/content/post/f-is-odd.rst

 'Fisodd' Because "F Is Odd"
 ###########################

-It may be pronounced something like "fizz-sod", but the name comes from the observation that
+Perhaps pronounced something like "fizz-sod", the name comes from the observation that
 *'F' is an odd number*.

 .. [*] Specifically, '0xF' equals fifteen in